hexops/machengine.org/content/gpu.md

 ---
-title: "mach/gpu: the gpu.Interface for Zig"
+title: "mach-gpu: the gpu.Interface for Zig"
-description: "mach/gpu provides native, low-level graphics for Zig via WebGPU (DirectX 12, Metal, and Vulkan.)
+description: "Native, low-level graphics for Zig via WebGPU (DirectX 12, Metal, and Vulkan.)
 Get started in under 60s with these examples."
 draft: false
 layout: "docs"
 docs_type: "about"